ltauxe/Python-for-Earth-Science-Students/SIO113_CourseInformation.md

 ### 8. Expectations

-* Read the Juypter notebook before coming to the lecture.
+* Read the Jupyter notebook before coming to the lecture.

 * Weekly homework assignments are mandatory as is the final project.
 * Homework will not be accepted late.